btw-imlong/Brief-5-group-2/README.md

   - Tailwind CSS for fast and flexible styling.
   - Axios for interacting with backend APIs.

-- **Backend:**
-  - Node.js and Express for server logic.
-  - Strapi (or a similar CMS) for managing content.

 - **Other Tools:**
   - Git for version control.